grumpysi/stub-starter/readme.md

  * You're done!
 Navigate to `http://stub.dev/index.php` to see your application.

-For more information on Composer, Grunt and Vagrant:
+For more information on Composer and Vagrant:

 * [Composer documentation](http://getcomposer.org/doc/)
 * [Vagrant documentation](http://docs.vagrantup.com/v2/)